|Values are valid only on day of printing.|

 Malaria is a major tropical disease infecting approximately 500 million people and causing 1.5 to 2.7 million deaths annually.
 Ninety percent of the deaths occur in sub-Saharan Africa and most of these occur in children <5 years old; it is the leading cause of mortality in this age group.
 This disease is also widespread in Central and South America, Hispaniola, the Indian subcontinent, the Middle East, Oceania, and Southeast Asia.
 In the United States, individuals at risk include travelers to, and visitors from endemic areas.

-If positive, organism identified
+If positive, organism identified and percent parasitemia calculated, if applicable.

 A positive smear indicates infection with the identified species of Plasmodium or with Babesia.